 Isle of Man queen scallop fishery

-The fishery for queen scallops within the Isle of Man territorial sea commenced on 2 July 2018 with a Total Allowable catch (TAC) of 794 tonnes.
+The fishery for queen scallops within the Isle of Man territorial sea commenced on 1 July 2021 with a Total Allowable catch (TAC) of 720 tonnes.
 The fishery will be managed against this TAC to ensure that it is not exceeded.
-Uptake against the TAC will be monitored and you will be updated using the table above on a weekly basis.
+Uptake against the TAC will be monitored and you will be updated using the table above.
 Notifications regarding uptake will not be sent and interested parties are advised to check this page periodically.

 Note that QR Code No.2 on your Isle of Man fishing licence has been set to take you to this page automatically.
 Use a code reader on your smartphone or other mobile device to take advantage of this facility.

 Recording your catch

-It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete an electronic NESTFORM Daily Queen Scallop Catch Return and a Manx Fish Producers By-Catch Form for all queen scallop fishing activity within the territorial sea.
-The NESTFORM Daily Queen Scallop Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
-Copies of the Manx Fish Producers By-Catch Form and full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.
+It is a condition of your fishing licence that the master of the vessel shall, in addition to any logbook or electronic logbook, complete the NESTFORMS Electronic Daily Catch Return for all queen scallop fishing activity within the territorial sea.
+The NESTFORMS Electronic Daily Catch Return must be completed before 23:59 on the day that the fishing activity takes place.
+Full details of the Isle of Man Fishing Licence may be found at www.gov.im/fishing/conditions.